 In these circumstances, I provide a safe, non-judgemental space to explore your feelings and emotions.
 This may help you make sense of the past and find new ways of moving forwards.

-I understand that choosing a counsellor might not be easy so offer a free initial consultation without obligation.
-Hopefully, this will give you the opportunity to ask any questions that you might have and to get to know me a little better before you make your decision.
+I offer a free initial consultation without obligation.
+Hopefully, this will give you the opportunity to ask any questions that you might have and to get to know me a little better.

 Concessions offered for